WebCrawlerAPI/crawl-search-results/README.md

 **https://app.webcrawlerapi.com/dashboard**

-Your API key is stored securely in your home directory:
+> Your API key is stored in local directory in `config.json`
-- macOS/Linux: `~/.config/crawl-search-results/config.json`
-- Windows: `%APPDATA%\crawl-search-results\config.json`

 ## Examples